 Everyone and everything feels the effects of a failing economy, and the art industry is no exception.The music and fine arts suffer almost as much as the poor during these difficult, persistent recessions.
 But no industry suffers as much as the movie industry.
 Leisure activities are among the first eliminated when the economy predicates that civilians save money more fervently.
 The increase in ticket prices despite the state of the economy and less original movie ideas are causing Americans to stay home.
 The rise of illegal downloading and the decline of culture in America has also created an enormous deficit between the amount of movies put out and the quality of those movies.
 In harsh economic times, movies are stripped of their most important components to save money and to appeal to the largest crowd possible.
 The result is the PG-13 movie.
 The genius idea behind this is to put enough adult content in a movie – violence and sexual situations – for adults to want to see it, but leave out enough – nudity, rampant swearing – so that kids can see it.
 The product is a sanguine, flaccid under-developed waste of an hour and a half.
-In 82 years, only 7 PG-13 movies have won the Academy Award for Best Picture.
-Most PG-13 movies suffer from forced, subversive editing and poor character development.
+In 82 years, only 7 PG-13 movies have won the Academy Award for Best Picture, because most of these movies suffer from forced, subversive editing and poor character development.
+PG-13 movies are a waste of film, resources, talent, time, and energy.

-When studio money is short, instead of the constant editing and re-shooting that movies normally receive which ultimately reproduces a better product, they are haphazardly pushed out at the cost of art and the consumer.
-Scenes that are not characterized well by the actors are removed from the movie altogether instead of being re-shot, sometimes despite their importance to the continuity of the story.
+When studio money is short, instead of the constant editing and re-shooting that movies normally receive which ultimately reproduces a better product, they are either haphazardly pushed out at the cost of art and the consumer or grotesquely trimmed to meet regulation standards so that the most possible paying customers can watch the film.
+Scenes that are not well characterized by the actors are removed from the movie altogether instead of being re-shot, sometimes despite their importance to the continuity of the story.
 Lines are re-written to meet the limitation of curse words set by the movie’s proposed rating.
 Though seemingly harmless, these decisions directly affect the cohesion and drama of a film.
 A movie that shows great intellect and that was founded in complex ideals gets lost in the poorly articulated discourse.
 The movie fails because the message is lost.